 CUYABENO WILDLIFE RESERVE

-The Ecuadorian Amazon Region takes up the other half of the country, spilling east from the gentle eastern slope of the Andes into Perú.
+The Ecuadorian Amazon Region takes up about half of the country, spilling east from the gentle slopes of the Andes into Perú and boasts a large percentage of Ecuador’s animals and plants.
 Rainforests are defined by low altitude (up to 1,000 meters), high temperatures (25- 28° C) and daily rainfall.
-Among the oldest of all ecosystems Amazon basin forests are at least 100 million years old.
-Large percentages of Ecuador’s animals and plants live into the area.
-The Jungle Rivers of the Amazon-side of the Andes or the misty cloud forests can provide an opportunity to experience for nature lovers.
+Among the oldest of all ecosystems, the Amazon basin forests are at least 100 million years old.
+The jungle rivers of the eastern side of the Andes and the misty cloud forests provide the experience of a lifetime for nature lovers.

-The Cuyabeno Wildlife Reserve protects 590.912 hectares of primary forest which we it must be conserved as a natural patrimony for our future generations.
-It is located just on the Equator, in the northeast area of the Ecuadorian Amazon rainforest.
-The elevation gently slopes from about 300 meters to slightly under 200 m above sea level.
+The Cuyabeno Wildlife Reserve protects 590.912 hectares of primary forest which must be conserved as natural patrimony for future generations.
+It is located close to the Equator, in the northeast area of the Ecuadorian Amazon rainforest.
+The elevation gently slopes from about 300 meters to slightly under 200 meters above sea level.

-There are many different ecosystems in Cuyabeno: seasonally flooded forests or swamps, with traversed by sediment-poor dark rivers in the lower part of the Cuyabeno River; forests flooded by sediment-rich rivers, or varzea like in Lagartococha; forests flooded by black-water rivers, or igapó and dominated by the famous Macrolobium trees which are the homes to countless Epiphytes, Herons, blue and Yellow Macaws and Huatzins like in the Laguna Grande; permanent lakes that rarely fall dry, like Zancudo Cocha downstream the Aguarico River; well-drained forest located on small hills and in the upper watershed in the upper part of Cuyabeno River; dark sediment-poor rivers; “coffee-with_milk” coloured sediment-rich rivers, the largest which being the Aguarico River of white waters that runs to the border with Peru.
+In Cuyabeno, there are many different types of seasonally flooded forests and swamps, which are traversed by sediment-poor dark rivers in the lower part of the Cuyabeno River and other forests flooded by sediment-rich rivers like in Lagartococha.
+Other forests are flooded by black-water rivers, dominated by the famous Macrolobium trees, which are the homes to countless epiphytes, herons, blue and yellow macaws and huatzins, like in the Laguna Grande and Zancudo Cocha, permanent lakes downstream of the Aguarico River.
+The Aguarico river is the largest river in the area and flows all the way to Peru.
+The river owes its coffee colour to the sediment rich waters which are fed by the well-drained forests located on small hills and in the upper watershed of the Cuyabeno river.

-The Cuyabeno Reserve provides home and habitat for countless plant and animal species as well as for Indigenous communities such as Sionas, Secoyas, Kichwas, Shuar and Cofanes.
+The Cuyabeno Reserve provides a home and habitat for countless plant and animal species as well as for indigenous communities such as Sionas, Secoyas, Kichwas, Shuar and Cofanes.